Tinkerforge/brickd/src/build_data/windows/libusb/readme.txt

-This is a special version of libusbx for brickd build with WDK 7 for x86.
+This is a special version of libusb for brickd build with WDK 7 for x86.

-Based on libusbx github.org commit 8b46e1c088167eb86b1712765896e2f17d70d148
+Based on libusb's github.org commit 8facad00ea66e0609d93ad8aa4e174a6e7be8b3c
-(libusbx version 1.0.17 plus some fixes) with the libusbx-brickd.patch applied to it.
+(libusb version 1.0.18 plus some fixes) with the libusb-brickd.patch applied to it.

 The MinGW import lib libusb-1.0.dll.a was created from libusb-1.0.def using: